Army says it's close to finalizing handheld Spice detector

 Once the spice detector is in the field, Griep hopes to improve it so findings meet the forensic standards for legal prosecutions.
 Marine Corps officials in Okinawa, where spice usage was first identified by the Navy in 2008, said that would be a game changer.
 Most Marines caught with Spice are administratively separated instead of court-martialed, especially overseas, due to costs and logistics of flying lab technicians in for testimony.
 Forensic testing would eliminate the need for such considerations.

-The tester works by harnessing the power of the human body, Griep said.
+How it works The tester works by harnessing the power of the human body, Griep said.
 All synthetic cannabinoids bind to cannabinoid receptors in the body and cause a reaction when these compounds are introduced.

 The detector mimics this process by using the same receptors that are in the human body, so the device alerts investigators when a reaction occurs -- meaning that synthetic cannabinoids are present in the sample.